 Assessment

+The discovery phase of this initiative is critical to gathering all the necessary preliminary information that will be used to prepare Azure Application Proxy to publish your internal web applications.

+Having more information you can obtain on all of the applications in scope for being published, the quicker you can make them securely available, from any location.

-The Assess phase of this initiative starts with analyzing both environments of your Microsoft Azure Active Directory and your Microsoft Active Directory Domain Services (AD DS) to identify applications which are in scope for Azure Active Directory Application Proxy.
+This process should predominantly focus on both ends of the infrastructure, being your Microsoft Azure Active Directory and your Microsoft Active Directory Domain Services (AD DS) to identify applications which are in scope for Azure Active Directory Application Proxy.

+The following sections are designed to cover all basis of taking Azure AD Application Proxy published applications from pilot, through to production, so aims to

 The assessment workshop may also highlight common issues that might pose a problem during the configuration phase of Azure Active Directory Application Proxy.
 To accomplish this assessment, attend interview workshops to learn about your specific configuration.
 The following sections detail the results of the assessment workshop discussions.

 The intent of this section is to provide <Update Customer Name in Doc Properties> with detailed information about necessary remediation activities that must be performed prior to implementing and configuring Azure Active Directory Application Proxy.